polterguy/ingen/help-files/InGen/02 - General architecture.md

 The exhibits module is kind of like a _"micro CMS"_, and allows an administrator or employee to edit the exhibits in the system, using a basic Markdown editor, with support for embedding YouTube videoes and images.
 The exhibits module is kind of the _"core"_ of the system, and the most important module.
+The exhibits module features strong plugin support, both in its backend, and in its frontend parts.

 #### Frontend exhibits plugins

-The exhibit module has basic plugin support, allowing you to either append your own custom widgets to an exhibit as it is being viewed by a guest - In addition to that it allows you to create your own custom plugin buttons which will be appended into the editor as an exhibit is being edited.
+The exhibit module has strong plugin support, allowing you to either append your own custom widgets to an exhibit as it is being viewed by a guest - In addition to that it allows you to create your own custom plugin buttons which will be appended into the editor as an exhibit is being edited.
 Both the tickets module and the images module takes advantage of